 We treat with desiccated thyroid.
 Examples of brand names of desiccated thyroid are Armour Thyroid or Nature-Throid.
 Such desiccated thyroid preparations contain both the inactive and the active forms of thyroid hormone.
 Common synthetic thyroid preparations such as Synthroid, Levoxyl, Levothroid, and other levothyroxine sodium products contain only a synthetic version of T4, the inactive form of thyroid hormone.
 This may work for you if your body is perfect at converting the inactive T4 to the active T3 that your body can actually utilize.
 Unfortunately, what many people have is a conversion problem or Hypothyroidism Type 2.
 Your body may make enough thyroid hormone, but not be able to assimilate it into the cells where it can actually do its job.
 This results in less than optimal function for you.
 There isn't a blood test that will tell you if you have a problem assimilating thyroid into your cells.
 We must rely on your symptoms to give us this piece of information.

 Your discussions with us, combined with our medical examination and tests, determine if desiccated thyroid supplementation might be of benefit to you.
 If you come to our Center with symptoms of hypothyroidism, even though your thyroid hormone levels might be in the so-called "normal" range, we may offer you a therapeutic trial of bioidentical thyroid hormone replacement unless you have a health condition that precludes this.
 We will monitor you and incrementally adjust your dose, checking your thyroid lab values to assure that they are within safe ranges, until your symptoms of hypothyroidism are resolved.

 What are you waiting for?

-Click here to speak with a New Guest Consultant today and boost your low thyroid, manage your weight, and relieve your thyroid symptoms today!
+Click here to speak with a New Guest Consultant today and get the right hypothyroidism treatment and relieve your low thyroid symptoms today!
 Learn how you can get your life back!